ArmstrongMax/AvengersNetwork/README.md

 <li>Follow/unfollow some people</li>
 <li>Try validate mechanics</li>
 <li>Try a prototype of the future post function</li>
+  <li>Take a look at the code to see my approach and comments on them</li>
 </ul>

 <p>I hope you enjoy this place.</p>